 - Ground floor, visible at street level preferred (but not necessary)

 - 24-hour access

 Pacific Workplaces is an operator of on-demand office spaces.
-We partner with Landlords under Management Contracts, Joint Ventures, Participating Leases, or we can bring investors in, who will underwrite a master lease under a traditional lease, depending upon landlord’s preference.
-For more information or if you would like us to conduct a feasibility study on your location, please contact us at [email protected] or contact Laurent Dhollande at
+We partner with Landlords under Management Contracts, Joint Ventures, or Participating Leases.
+For a free feasibility study on your building development, please contact us at [email protected] or Laurent Dhollande at (650) 320-7677.

 Our business model is strong:

-- We have been profitable for over 15 years, including weathering two recessions
+- We have had a healthy business for over 19 years, including weathering two recessions and Covid.

 - We are very good at curating user experience, with events that provide great professional value, and often emotional value, to our members.
 This enables us to claim one of the highest customer retention rates in the industry.

 - We have the best geographical coverage in Northern California of any flexible office space provider, including Regus and WeWork.
 This dense regional network makes us extremely efficient.
 But we still have room to grow in our backyard market as well as in other areas on the West Coast.

 - The best collateral we have is the operation itself, with a well-diversified source of revenue.
 Most of our locations support several hundred customers each, with profiles ranging from startups to enterprise customers in many different fields.
 High-tech is the largest customer segment with 24% of our customer base.
 Legal firms are a close second at 22%.
 This diversification of our revenue sources, combined with a continuously growing demand is in part what makes it “low risk.”